-The view from the top of Gokyo Ri is unbelievable and spectacular, from there it is possible to see five 8,000-meter peak: Mt.
-Everest, Lhotse, Makalu, Kanchenjunga and Cho Oyu.
+The view from the top of Gokyo Ri is unbelievable and spectacular, from there it is possible to see five 8,000-meter peaks: Mt.
+Everest, Lhotse, Makalu, Kanchenjunga, and Cho Oyu.

-Kala Patthar, meaning 'black rock' in Nepali and Hindi, is a notable landmark located on the south ridge Pomari (7,161m) in the Nepal’s Himalaya.
-Although its formation is not of proper mountain but still the ascent of Kala Patthar is very popular among trekkers of the Everst region "The views of Everest, Nuptse, Amadablam, Changtse and many other peaks are spectacular from Kala Patthar.
+Kala Patthar, meaning 'black rock' in Nepali and Hindi, is a notable landmark located on the south ridge Pomari (7,161m) in Nepal’s Himalaya.
+Although its formation is not of a proper mountain but still the ascent of Kala Patthar is very popular among trekkers of the Everest region "The views of Everest, Nuptse, Amadablam, Changtse, and many other peaks are spectacular from Kala Patthar.
 And more, we can have glimpses of the northern flank and summit of Lhotse

 Lobuje Peak is officially classified as a group “B” trekking peak by Nepal Mountaineering Association.
 Lobuje peak though offers a challenging climb but still is attainable with climbing objective.
 Lobuje peak is an ideal mission for trainee mountaineers.
-The climber must be proficient in using climbing gears like ice axe and crampons etc. As a consequence we will have the opportunity to test out our rope techniques on the way through spectacular view of Everest, Lhotse, Nuptse, Pomori and innumerable white fangs all around.
+The climber must be proficient in using climbing gears like ice-axe and crampons etc. As a consequence, we will have the opportunity to test out our rope techniques on the way through the spectacular view of Everest, Lhotse, Nuptse, Pumori and innumerable white fangs all around.

 Phokalde is an insignificant-looking mountain and it appears as a rocky ridge and northern side of the mountain has a small hanging glacier that is best reached along the ridge rising from the Kongma La.
 The summit provides a good viewpoint and from that perspective is a fine little peak.